drupalprojects/bootstrap/docs/README.md

 displaying the text on this page is located at `./bootstrap/docs/README.md`.

-When referring to files inside a sub-theme, they will always start with `./subtheme/` and continue to specify the full path to the file or directory inside it.
-For example, the primary file Drupal uses to determine if a theme exists is: `./subtheme/subtheme.info.yml`, where `subtheme` is the machine name of your sub-theme.
+When referring to files inside a sub-theme, they will always start with `./THEMENAME/`, where `THEMENAME` is the machine name of your sub-theme.
+They will continue to specify the full path to the file or directory inside it.
+For example, the primary file Drupal uses to determine if a theme exists is: `./THEMENAME/THEMENAME.info.yml`.

 [Drupal Bootstrap]: https://www.drupal.org/project/bootstrap